Locked (miniseries): Episodes

+Release

+Along with the original version in Telugu, the series is also available in Hindi & Marathi language dubbed versions streaming on Ultra Play & Ultra Jhakaas app respectively.

 Reception

 Locked opened to positive reviews from the critics.
 Neeshita Nyapathi of The Times of India rated the series 3 stars out of 5 and stated "Locked keeps you engrossed and is brave for a Telugu series."
 Nyapathi appreciated the performances, writing that "Satyadev shoulders the mini-series with his performance, making the switch to show off all the shades of his character with remarkable ease.
 Sri Lakshmi, Samyuktha, Keshav and Inturi too fare well."

 India Today editor Janani K opined that the series is "intriguing in parts."
 Though she criticized the series for "tardy screenplay" and "logical loopholes," K opined that the it picks momentum in latter half.
 She termed the performances of Kancharana, Hornad, and Lakshmi as "top-notch" and felt that the series is strong on the technical front.

 Prathysu Parasuraman of Film Companion also praised the performances but opined that the series lost its charm midway.
 A reviewer from Sakshi appreciated Locked for its narration, performances and technical aspects but was critical about some of its loopholes and dark tone.